 Medical Policies: Prescription Medication

-For safety reasons, most medicine is forbidden in the bunks and is turned over to the medical staff, (the exceptions are EpiPens).
+For safety reasons, most medicine is forbidden in the bunks and is turned over to the medical staff.
 The medical staff distributes all prescriptions throughout the day.
-Both the nurse and counselors know when campers should be taking their medicine and they work together to help a camper maintain his or her regimen.
-For treatments taken before bedtime, a member of the medical staff will find campers individually and deliver their prescription every night.
+Both the nurse and counselors know when campers should be taking their medicine, and they work together to help a camper maintain his or her regimen.
+For treatments taken before bedtime, a medical staff member will find campers individually and deliver their prescription every night.

 Special note on ADD/ADHD Medicines: